farukbeygo/TrafficLamp_RecognitionAI/README.md

 ## License

-This project is licensed under the [insert license type, such as MIT License].
+This project is licensed under the MIT License.

 ## Contact